 - Brakemeter / Dynometer - no notification (refer to sticker).

 We aim to make the calibration procedure for decelerometers as easy as possible.
 If we have your contact details then a month or so before your unit is due for calibration we will write to you to remind you that calibration is shortly due, also including a 2nd class returns postage label (excluding Bowmonk VI & 2000 devices which should always be sent via courier).
-This will be followed up by a phone call if the unit is not received by the calibration due date.

 When the calibration is due you simply need to return the device to us, using either our supplied returns label or your own choice of courier.
 Only the testing device itself is required for calibration, so external accessories (e.g. chargers, brackets, cases, etc.) do not need to be returned.